hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 ## Non-Goals

-Even with the new concept the metrics api should be only used in our (hashgraph) code.
+Even with the new concept the metrics api should be only used in our project code (including projects like block-node, ...).
 The metrics module should not be used by the end user.
 Here the preferred solution is still that we forward our metrics to a monitoring system that the custom application code uses.